"Spontaneous creativity is an affirmation of our deepest nature." ~ Richard Moss

 People sometimes say to me, "I do not think I have much to express.
 I do not know if I have an authentic self.
 I do not think I have much inside of me."
 I always say, "Begin expressing yourself regularly.
 Intend to express yourself spontaneously.
 See what comes out.
 Your creativity will show something new about your deeper self."

-If you are feeling bored, depressed or unimpressed about your life, it is helpful to cultivate a spontaneous creativity practice every day for your self-expression to come alive and find its own living, eloquent language.
+If you are feeling bored, depressed or unimpressed with your life, it is helpful to cultivate a spontaneous creativity practice every day so your authentic self-expression can come alive and find its own living language.
 Even 30 days of spontaneous creativity will tell you something startlingly fresh about yourself.

 We can often feel frustrated, resistant and confused when something new wants to come into our life.
 So, we can practice "wearing" a creative question.
 You might ask yourself, "What do I need to express right now?"